 Sarbanes-Oxley Act of 2002 (SOX)

-The Sarbanes-Oxley Act of 2002 is a US federal law administered by the Securities and Exchange Commission (SEC).
-Among other directives, SOX requires publicly traded companies to have proper internal control structures in place to validate that their financial statements accurately reflect their financial results accurately.
+The Sarbanes-Oxley Act of 2002 (SOX) is a US federal law administered by the Securities and Exchange Commission (SEC).
+Among other things, SOX requires publicly traded companies to have proper internal control structures in place to validate that their financial statements reflect their financial results accurately.
 SOX is heavily influenced by customer’s internal processes especially when it comes to controls for financial reporting.
 For example, SOX requirements involve internal customer controls for the preparation and review of financial statements, and especially controls that affect accuracy, completeness, effectiveness, and public disclosure of material changes related to financial reporting.

 The SEC does not define or impose a SOX certification process.
-Instead, it provides broad guidelines for the companies it regulates to determine how to comply with SOX reporting requirements.
+Instead, it provides broad guidelines for publicly traded companies to determine how to comply with SOX reporting requirements.

 Microsoft and SOX

 Microsoft cloud services customers subject to compliance with the Sarbanes-Oxley Act (SOX) can use the SOC 1 Type 2 attestation that Microsoft received from an independent auditing firm when addressing their own SOX compliance obligations.
 This attestation is appropriate for reporting on internal controls over financial reporting.